 White House tells McGahn to skip House hearing, as DOJ asserts 'immunity'

-The Trump administration has urged former White House Counsel Don McGahn to skip a House Judiciary Committee hearing scheduled for Tuesday, citing a Justice Department opinion that he cannot be compelled to testify about his official duties.
+President Trump has directed former White House Counsel Don McGahn to skip a House Judiciary Committee hearing scheduled for Tuesday, citing a Justice Department opinion that he cannot be compelled to testify about his official duties.

+In a statement released Monday afternoon, White House Press Secretary Sarah Sanders blasted Democrats for continuing to pursue Trump investigations, saying they want a "wasteful and unnecessary do-over" in the wake of Special Counsel Robert Mueller's probe -- and describing the subpoena for McGahn as part of that.

 "The House Judiciary Committee has issued a subpoena to try and force Mr. McGahn to testify again.
-The Department of Justice has provided a legal opinion stating that, based on long-standing, bipartisan, and Constitutional precedent, the former Counsel to the President cannot be forced to give such testimony, and Mr. McGahn has been directed to act accordingly," the White House said in a statement.
+The Department of Justice has provided a legal opinion stating that, based on long-standing, bipartisan, and Constitutional precedent, the former Counsel to the President cannot be forced to give such testimony, and Mr. McGahn has been directed to act accordingly," Sanders said.
 "This action has been taken in order to ensure that future Presidents can effectively execute the responsibilities of the Office of the Presidency."

-The related DOJ memo said McGahn has "immunity" from being compelled to give such testimony.
+The related DOJ memo said McGahn, like other senior advisers to a president, has "immunity" from being compelled to testify about his official duties.

+"This immunity applies to the former White House Counsel.
+Accordingly, Mr. McGahn is not legally required to appear and testify about matters related to his official duties as Counsel to the President," the memo said.

 The New York Times first reported that the president would likely direct McGahn to skip the hearing.

 The move could set the stage for the panel to vote to hold the former White House counsel in contempt for defying a congressionally issued subpoena.
+Fox News is told the committee still intends to meet on Tuesday, whether or not McGahn is present.

 HOUSE JUDICIARY CHAIRMAN SUBPOENAS EX-WHITE HOUSE COUNSEL DON MCGAHN